Is copyright confusing to you? Get some clarity by understanding its history and purpose.

 How to Register a Trademark (Canada): Trademarks, Patents and Copyrights – What’s the Difference? by TheTrademarkGroup.
 CC BY 3.0.

-Digital technology has made it easier than ever to copy and reuse work others have created, and it has made it easier than ever to create and share your own work.
-In short, copyright is everywhere.
+Copyright law plays an important role whenever we interact with creative works in our daily lives.
+Now, digital technologies have made it easier than ever to create, copy, share and reuse works.
 Since nearly every use of a work online involves making a copy, copyright law plays a role in nearly everything we do online.